 The next breakthrough will come when it will be widely recognised that space is not just a passive provider of information, but that space activities can go from observation to action.
 From observing natural catastrophes and supporting aid efforts, to predicting them and avoiding loss of human life.
 From observing the effects of climate change, to working against the contribution of man to climate change and the environment in general by optimising travel routes for low fuel consumption, to supporting the optimisation of alternative green energy sources, to the use of space technologies for production of energy.
 From observing the effects of space weather on assets in space and on ground, to preventing the consequences of events such as the Carignton event of 1859 or the March 1989 geomagnetic storm which caused multi-billion-euro damages to entire nations.
-From observing the safety of the space operating environment and further enabling manufacturing and recycling in space integrating Space in the economic sphere of influence of the Earth.
+From observing the multiplication of space debris, to avoiding collisions from happening and actively addressing the safety of the space operating environment and further enabling manufacturing and recycling in space integrating Space in the economic sphere of influence of the Earth.